tomgonzo/workbench-cli/README.md

-# FossID Workbench Agent (Experimental)
+# FossID Workbench CLI (Experimental)
-A prototype CLI inspired by the official [Workbench Agent](https://github.com/fossid-ab/workbench-agent) that interacts with the Workbench API to:
+A prototype CLI inspired by the official [Workbench Agent](https://github.com/fossid-ab/workbench-cli) that interacts with the Workbench API to:

 ### Project and Scan Management
 * Create Projects and Scans for first-time scans